ankitects/anki-manual/src/preferences.md

 ## Scheduling

 **Show next review time above answer buttons**
 Useful to know how far in the future your cards are being pushed.

 **Show remaining card count review**
-Enable / Disable this to show / hide the card count at the bottom of the screen.
+Disable this option to hide the card count at the bottom of the screen.

 **Legacy timezone handling**
 Please, see this:
 <https://faqs.ankiweb.net/timezone-handling-changes.html>

 **V3 Scheduler**
 The Anki V3 scheduler is documented here:
 <https://faqs.ankiweb.net/the-2021-scheduler.html>

 **Next day starts at**